dalyn-lambert/Toukei-Time/README.md

 email: `shoko@jujutsuhigh.edu`
 password: `gojorules`

+Please note that due to Vercel's [cold starts](https://vercel.com/docs/storage/vercel-postgres/limits#vercel-postgres-cold-starts) the log in process may take a few additional seconds.

 ## Background

 I have been studying Japanese with various level of intesity since 2018.
 However, in 2022 I started to get serious about consuming native materials in Japanese and began tracking my time spent on stuch things in Japanese.
 By 2023 I had accumulated a lot of data in Notion, but lacked any type of visualization that showed my progress.